crossplane/crossplane/docs/services/azure-services-guide.md

   Azure
 * Created a `MySQLInstance` claim in the that was scheduled to the `mysql-standard` resource class
-* Created a `MysqlServerVirtualNetworkRule` to establish secure connectivity between our AKS Cluster and MySQL database
+* Created a `MySQLServerVirtualNetworkRule` to establish secure connectivity between our AKS Cluster and MySQL database
 * Created a `Deployment` and `Service` to run Wordpress on our AKS Cluster and assign an external IP address to it